Steven T. Carter

 Michele has seen the ISU RP grow from two buildings to the current fourteen buildings and will see it grow to 15 buildings by 2018 and beyond.
 She is excited to see the continued growth as the park reaches new heights.

 When she’s not at work, Michele enjoys being active.
 She also enjoys traveling, reading, spending time with family and friends, and cheering on the Iowa State Cyclones.

 Vi has been with the ISU Research Park since August of 2001, helping manage the finance at the research park.
 In her time at the ISU RP, she says she has seen the park double in size as the park continues to expand.

 When she’s not at work, Vi enjoys reading and quilting.
 She also enjoys traveling, including visiting the national parks.

-Connie has been at the ISU Research Park for 16 years, splitting time between the ISU Research Park Administrative Offices and the ISU Pappajohn/Small Business Development Center Office as an Accounting Clerk.
+Connie has been at the ISU Research Park for 18 years, splitting time between the ISU Research Park Administrative Offices and ISU Pappajohn/CyBiz Lab and Small Business Development Center Office as an Accounting Clerk.
 She handles bookkeeping, program assisting, scheduling and general office organizing.

-Connie has seen considerable change and growth at the ISU RP, from Elwood Avenue getting a name change to University Boulevard, to four new buildings being built.
+Connie has seen considerable change and growth at the ISU RP, from Elwood Avenue getting a name change to University Boulevard, to entering Phase 3 of the ISU RP development.

 She loves spending time with her family and one of her favorite accomplishments is completing the entire RAGBRAI route with a group of three other women in 2007.